elijahgreenstein/pykari/docs/howto/howto-template.md

 ---
-title: How to Write a Pykari Template
+title: How to Write a Template
 ---

 # Setup